dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 <code>dwallet_id: <a href="../pera-framework/object.md#0x2_object_ID">object::ID</a></code>
 </dt>
 <dd>
+ The ID of the dWallet associated with this batch.
 </dd>
 <dt>
 <code>session_id: <a href="../pera-framework/object.md#0x2_object_ID">object::ID</a></code>
 </dt>
 <dd>
- Tha batch session ID.
+ The batch session ID.
 </dd>
 <dt>
 <code>presign_ids: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;<a href="../pera-framework/object.md#0x2_object_ID">object::ID</a>&gt;</code>
 </dt>
 <dd>
- The ID of all the presign objects created in this batch.
+ The IDs of all the presign objects created in this batch.
  Each presign can be used to sign only one message.
 </dd>
 <dt>
 <code>first_round_session_ids: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;<a href="../pera-framework/object.md#0x2_object_ID">object::ID</a>&gt;</code>
 </dt>
 <dd>
- The first round session IDs for each presign.
+ The first-round session IDs for each presign.
  The order of the session IDs corresponds to the order of the presigns.
- The first round session ID is needed for the centralized sign process.
+ These IDs are needed for the centralized sign process.
 </dd>
 <dt>
 <code>presigns: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;<a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;&gt;</code>